Are you getting ready for baby’s arrival? As the last trimester comes to an end, you might be wondering if you have enough clothes for your baby.

 You might be feeling tempted to buy your bundle of joy a pair of baby snow boots.
 However, it probably won’t be necessary.
 If you’re going out in cold weather, your baby will likely be wearing a snowsuit that already covers the feet.

-If you do want to buy snow boots, one pair should be plenty.
-Try to find something lightweight, insulated and with a soft sole, like these from Enteer.
+If you want to buy snow boots, one pair should be plenty.
+Try to find something lightweight and insulated with a soft sole, like these soft-sole, wraparound boots from Enteer.

 For Special Occasions

-If you happen to have an event that your little one needs to be dressed up for, it’s nice to have at least one sassy outfit handy.
+If you have an event your little one needs to be dressed up for, it’s nice to have at least one classy outfit handy.
 Let’s take a look.

 1. Dress or Suit

-For extra special occasions, you may need a beautiful dress for your girl, or formal outfit for your boy.
-Don’t forget, a comfortable fabric is important.
+For extra special occasions, you may need a beautiful dress for your girl or a formal outfit for your boy.
+Don’t forget, comfortable fabric is essential.

 If it’s breathable, your baby will likely feel just fine.
 Go for a dressy romper instead of a tux.
 Or a soft polyester dress for your sweet girl.

-Don’t worry about multiples, here.
+Don’t worry about buying multiples.
 One dress or suit should be plenty.

 2. Coming Home Outfit

-The coming-home outfit is what your baby will be wearing when coming home for the first time — assuming you didn’t give birth at home, of course!
+The coming-home outfit is what your baby will wear when coming home for the first time — assuming you didn’t give birth at home, of course!
 Since they only do this once, one special outfit should suffice.

 In clinical practice, many of my parents purchase a “newborn” outfit only to find that it is too small once their baby is born.
-I would recommend “sizing up” to prevent purchasing an item that the newborn never wears.
+I recommend sizing up to prevent purchasing an item your baby never wears.

 Editor's Note: